 I know I should now design the exhibition layout and photobook, posters, invitations etc. but I couldn’t get rid of the feeling that I am not done yet.
-The new, unopened box of 50 blank 16”x12” Ilford sheets of paper was also provoking and I eventually set up my mini darkroom and done what was in my head for the last days.
+The new, unopened box of 50 blank 16”x12” Ilford sheets of paper was also provoking and I eventually set up my mini darkroom again and done what was in my head for the last days.

-It was a crazy idea and I thought I will end up tired and frustrated but it turned out to be my missing puzzle.
+It was a crazy idea and I was affraid I will end up tired and frustrated again but it turned out to be my missing puzzle.
 Instead of exposing the light sensitive paper with projector I thought I will try to stick the paper to my computer screen to “scan” the image.
 I had in my head the rounded/oval form which is in fact a full stop so I typed the 900pt full stop and positioned it centrally on the screen.
 I sticked the paper for a couple of seconds and placed in the tray with developer.
 And the full stop appeared.
 Beautiful, oval shape, not exactly as I imagined it but beautiful enough to get really excited.
 The shape was blurred but that was probably the best - the amazing gradient of the soft grey tones, from light grey to very deep blackness.

-I have made some very interesting images using that new method and I think all of them are my symbolic full stop in the project.
-I am happy to stop now and think how to put it all together to make the work speak the way I want.
-Be intriguing, beautiful and thought provoking.Perhaps it is too ambitious goal for the experimental and abstract works…?
+I have made some very interesting images using that new method and I think of all of them as my symbolic full stop in the project.
+I am happy to stop now and think how to put them all together to make the project convey what I want.
+How to make it intriguing, beautiful and thought provoking….Perhaps it is a too ambitious goal for the experimental and abstract works…?
 Don’t know.

 It is a quite unexpected outcome of the five months long search for some structure, essence, motif.
 I have found it, but perhaps I went too far away from the subject in my explorations?
 It all does a lot of sense to me because I know the thinking process and the reasons behind every step in my journey but how it will be all perceived by the audience is a big mystery to me.